jwilkinson1122/custom_addons/pod_product_request/readme/DESCRIPTION.rst

-This addon enables to create product requests (as devices or internal orders)
+This addon enables to create medical product requests (as medication prescriptions or internal medical orders)